 Post Traumatic Arthritis Symptoms

-Signs that indicate post-traumatic arthritis include:
+Signs and symptoms that indicate post-traumatic arthritis include:

 - Instability of the joint

 These symptoms are exacerbated with any activity that involves the affected joint, or for a person who is overweight or obese since excess weight adds stress to all joints.

 If you’ve experienced trauma, your doctor will perform a physical evaluation, paying special attention to the affected joint.
 They’ll ask questions about your lifestyle and medical history to determine whether you’re at risk for post-traumatic arthritis.
 If the doctor believes you have cartilage damage, they will likely order an MRI to confirm the diagnosis.

 Post Traumatic Arthritis Treatment

 Conservative treatment options include anti-inflammatory medication to alleviate pain, as well as low impact exercises and weight training to strengthen the muscles around the joint and thus ease stress on the joint.

 If conservative treatment doesn’t provide relief, your doctor may recommend surgery to reconstruct the joint.
 After surgery, your physician may very well prescribe physical therapy to help you regain joint mobility.

 Post Traumatic Arthritis Risk Factors